Why should we focus our attention on radical creativity? Why do societies need it?

 In other words, radical creativity usually starts with noticing and questioning our familiar beliefs about the world.
 For example, scientists at Aalto’s FinnCeres Research Center challenged the assumption that using wood for energy always causes climate emissions.
 Instead, they asked the question: ‘What if we could use wood for energy without emissions?’

 Watch the video to learn what they ended up creating.
+If you don’t see the video below, watch it here.

 Quiz